Fairleigh Dickinson University: Athletics

 In intercollegiate athletics, the Metropolitan Campus competes in NCAA Division I, while the Florham Campus competes in Division III, making it one of only a few schools in the United States to field both Division I and Division III teams.
 The teams at the Metropolitan Campus are known as the Knights, while the Florham Campus teams are known as the Devils.

 On March 17, 2023, the Fairleigh Dickinson University men's basketball team became the second team in history to upset a 1 seed as a 16 seed against Purdue in the 2023 NCAA Division I men's basketball tournament.

 Florham Campus – NCAA Division III

 The FDU Florham Campus sports teams are called the Devils.
-They are in NCAA Division III and the Eastern College Athletic Conference (ECAC) and they compete in the Middle Atlantic Conferences' (MAC) MAC Freedom.
+They are in the National Collegiate Athletic Association (NCAA) Division III and the Eastern College Athletic Conference (ECAC) and they compete in the Middle Atlantic Conferences' (MAC) MAC Freedom.
 Their mascot is Ian the Devil.
 The women's basketball team won the national collegiate basketball championship in the year 2013–2014.
-The Women's basketball team also made it to the NCAA tournament four times in a row from the year 2012 to 2016.
+The women's basketball team also made it to the NCAA tournament four times in a row, from 2012 to 2016.